mattkirman/dotfiles/README.markdown

   rvm installed the current ruby and gemset will show up in the right prompt.
 * If you have [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
-  installed then we will load it.
+  installed then that's loaded as well.

+## Commands

+* `tssh HOST` - Open a remote tmux session on HOST